mjhorvath/Homeworld-Map-Converter/HWR_MapConverter_readme.txt

 DESCRIPTION
-This is a map converter for converting Homeworld and Homeworld: Cataclysm levels to work with Homeworld Remastered's Homeworld Classic Maps mod (also by me).
+This is a map converter for converting Homeworld and Homeworld: Cataclysm levels to work with Homeworld Remastered's Homeworld Classic Enhanced mod (also created by me).
 It includes support for crystals, harvestable dust clouds and harvestable nebula, but not meteor showers, slipgates, etc.

 ================================================================================